-To evaluate the deviation from ideality, we have created the symmetry deviation value, σ{ideal} , a scaled and oriented version of the Continuous Shape Measure approach.25 The calculated symmetry deviation value for $K_5Na[Eu_2(SO_4)6]$ of σ{ideal} (bcSAP) = 1.15, which we consider to be low.
+square antiprism (bcSAP) in geometric shape.
+To evaluate the deviation from ideality, we present the symmetry deviation value, σ{ideal} , which builds on the Continuous Shape Measure approach.25 The calculated symmetry deviation value for K5Na[Eu2(SO4)6] of σ{ideal} (bcSAP) = 1.15, which we consider to be low.
 The symmetry deviation value further allows for assigning the direction of distortion, which in this system is towards a staggered dodecahedron (SDod).
 The photophysics of the europium(III) centers in the crystal allowed an experimental correlation to the quantitative distortion reflected in the shape deviation.
-Ligand-field splitting of states in D{4d} must be symmetric, however, the splitting in the ${}^{7}F{1}$ band ($\Delta m{J}(\pm 1)$) = 28 cm-1, Δm_J (±1, 0) = 106 cm-1), and a relative low radiative lifetime ($\tau_0 = 6200 \ \mu s$) show that the low distortion reported by the symmetry deviation analysis has a significant impact on the physicochemistry of the lanthanide(III) center.
+Ligand-field splitting of states in D{4d} must be symmetric, however, the splitting in the 7F1 band $(\Delta m_J(\pm 1) = 28 \text{ cm}^{-1}, \Delta m_J(\pm 1, 0) = 106$ cm-1), and a relative low radiative lifetime (τ_0 = $6200 \mu s$) show that the low distortion reported by the symmetry deviation analysis significant impact physicochemistry of the lanthanide(III) center.